Ficool

 One blink.

-One silent scream that never escaped her lips.
+One silent scream that never left her mouth.

-Flight 609 from Geneva to Toronto has gone down over the Atlantic.
+Flight 609 from Geneva to Toronto has been declared missing over the Atlantic.
+No trace found.
 No survivors.

-The next time she saw them, it was through closed caskets and a haze of white roses.
+The next time she saw them, they were in closed caskets and she could no longer smell antiseptic on her hands, only the crushing weight of white roses.
+H

-Now, her life had been reduced to a last will and testament.
+Until everything she had ever known was reduced to a clause in a last will and testament.

 She wore it now.
-Cold and strangely heavy against her wrist, like it knew what was coming.
+Cold and heavy and feeling inexplicably foreboding on her wrist, like it had known all along.

 She dreamed of fire and ash.

-She dreamed of hunger so deep it gnawed through her bones, of bartering away the heirloom bracelet for a single crust of stale bread.
+She dreamed of hunger, a bottomless hunger that twisted through her ribcage, a pain that outstripped even her lungs and she found herself bartering away the heirloom bracelet for a single piece of dry, stale bread.

 Adrian Blackwood.